socnetv/website/annotation-src/index.md

 # Welcome

-Welcome to the **Social Network Visualizer** code documentation.
+Welcome to the **[Social Network Visualizer (SocNetV)](https://socnetv.org)** code documentation.
 This documentation provides detailed annotations of the **SocNetV** source code, generated using **Doxygen**.
 It serves as a reference for developers working with or contributing to the project.

-> For the **user manual** and details on how to use SocNetV, please visit the official [SocNetV manual](https://socnetv.org).
+> For guides and details on how to use SocNetV for social network analysis, please visit the official [SocNetV manual](https://socnetv.org/manual).

 ## What You'll Find Here